oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/ingress/_index.md

 object and the load balancer will route traffic to the WebLogic Servers within the cluster based on the rules.

 {{% notice note %}}
-Most common ingress controllers, for example Traefik, Voyager, and NGINX, understand that there are zero or more actual pods behind the service, and they actually build their backend list and route requests to those backends directly, not through the service.
+Most common ingress controllers, for example Traefik and NGINX, understand that there are zero or more actual pods behind the service, and they actually build their backend list and route requests to those backends directly, not through the service.
 This means that requests are properly balanced across the pods, according to the load balancing algorithm